ada-af/DBooru/README.md

 ### Basic search rules

 0. Wildcard through **`%`** (percent symbol)
->Example: "ti`%`" will return images where tags contain `ti`
+>Example: "ti`%`" will return images where at least one tag starts with `ti`
 1. Tags must be separated by **`,`** (comma)
 >Example: "safe`,` princess luna"
 2. Tags are not case sensitive
 >Example: "SaFe" == "SafE" == "safe"
 3. Search for "tag" will only return images tagged with "tag" not "tag*"
->Example: "safe" returns images with tag "safe" and doesn't returns "safezone"
+>Example: "`safe`" returns images with tag "safe" and doesn't returns "safezone"
 4. Searching multiple tags will return images matching all the tags
->Example: "safe, princess luna" will return images tagged with both "safe" and "princess luna"
+>Example: "`safe, princess luna`" will return images tagged with both "safe" and "princess luna"
 5. Exclude tags by placing **`-`** (hyphen-minus) before tag
->Example: "-safe" will return all images not tagged with "safe"
+>Example: "`-safe`" returns all images not tagged with "safe"
+6. OR queries will return images tagged with tag1 or tag2
+>Example: "`(fluttershy|applejack)`" returns images tagged with `fluttershy`, `applejack` or both tags
+7. OR queries could be mixed with AND queries
+>Example: "`safe,(princess luna|changeling)`" returns images tagged `princess luna, safe` or `changeling, safe`
+8. Exclusion is not supported for OR queries.
+It's just pointless.
-6. Rules 0,2,3,4 works almost the same for exclude
+9. Rules 0,2,3,4 works almost the same for exclude

 ### Special tags

 >Works only for filtering searches

->Example: width=100 (Works) while -width=100 (Doesn't works)
+>Example: `width=100` Works, while `-width=100` Doesn't work)

 1. `height`
-1. `width`
+2. `width`
-1. `ratio` or `aspect_ratio`
+3. `ratio` or `aspect_ratio`

 #### Syntax